-If you dream of spreading sticky, sweet orange marmalade onto fresly baked croissants in the morning, then do I have the recipe for you!
-This orange marmalade recipe, known to the French as confiture d’orange, is perfectly sweet, irresistible, and foolproof!
+If you dream of spreading sticky, sweet orange marmalade onto freshly baked croissants in the morning, then you’re in luck!
+This low sugar orange marmalade recipe, known to the French as confiture d’orange, is perfectly sweet, irresistible, and foolproof!

 Orange Marmalade Recipe

 That said, it took me quite a while to figure out a recipe that was foolproof and spot on with the flavor, consistency, and accuracy.

 At this point, I’ve made this recipe over a dozen times and have found success each and every time, so I’m calling it a winner in my book.

 I’ve also found out what tricks to use and what not to do when it comes to making marmalade at home.

 What is the difference between orange jam and marmalade?

 There really is no difference other than orange jam is obviously made with oranges, while marmalade can be made with many kinds of citrus fruits.